 When I want to play around with the Raspberry Pi, I typically end up on the floor in front of the TV (my “spare” monitor).
 I’m surrounded by HDMI and LAN cables, a power adapter and mouse/keyboard receiver wires, and if I don’t clean them up the 2 yo will make me wish I had when he gets up the next day.
 Fortunately, I’ve found a better option.

-In only a few relatively easy steps, you can create a setup that allows you to access the Raspbian desktop on your Pi from any machine in your house.
+In a few relatively easy steps, you can create a setup that allows access to the Raspbian desktop from any machine in your house.

 Access the Raspbian desktop from other machines in your house / on your network.